-GRA134L: Typography
+GRA134L: Typography and Layout Design

-This course is designed to introduce students to the basics of Typography.
-Students study the various classifications of type, and the anatomy associated with each class.
-Students will solve visual design and layout problems for various media requirements.
+This course is designed to introduce students to the basics of Typography, Lettering, and Layout Design as it relates to various design environments, from signage to long-form text.
+Students will study the various classifications of type, as well as type anatomy, and the historical and cultural context of font design.
+Students will solve visual design and layout problems using Adobe Photoshop, InDesign, and Illustrator.